 4. Thakurus: If you are struggling to decide between the beautiful resorts in the Maldives, we highly recommend going with one that offers Thakuru service.
 This is the Maldivian version of a Butler, and they are worth their weight in gold!
 From organising your dinner reservations to ensuring you get the type of pillow you prefer to shuttling kids to the kids club, these wonderful staff make your holiday just that extra bit special.

 5. Money: Only credit cards and US dollars are accepted at resorts.
 Australian dollars cannot be exchanged, so make sure you do this before you leave Australia.
+Some resorts don’t require tipping, and all include a service fee in their rates.

 6. Alcohol: You are not allowed to bring alcohol into the Maldives, and it is heavily taxed, so prices are extremely high.
 All-inclusive packages help reduce the cost.